-The National Park Service (NPS) Sustainable Operations and Climate Change Branch (SOCC) of the Park Facility Management Division (PFMD), in partnership with Western Carolina University's (WCU) Program for the Study of Developed Shorelines (PSDS), has developed a Coastal Hazards and Climate Change Asset Vulnerability Assessment Protocol.
+The National Park Service (NPS) and Western Carolina University's (WCU) Program for the Study of Developed Shorelines (PSDS), have developed a Coastal Hazards and Sea-Level Rise Asset Vulnerability Assessment Protocol.
 This protocol establishes a standard methodology and set of best practices for conducting vulnerability assessments in the built environment.
-Standardizing the methodologies and data utilized in these assessments allows managers to compare the vulnerability of coastal park assets across local, regional, and national levels.